 Whether you’re simply upgrading to newer technology or going through a complete transformation process, robotic process automation is the key to a successful transition.
 Because much of the work of a digital transformation means replacing outdated practices with new digital ones, it is important to have the right tools available to facilitate the changeover.
 Manually attempting to re-write processes that have been in place for a long time is not only time-consuming, but it is also inefficient and costly.

-To truly understand how robotic process automation (RPA) can help your business as you undergo a digital transformation, you need to understand the purpose and function of rpa in direct comparison to manual alternatives and AI.
+To truly understand how robotic process automation (RPA) can help your business processes as you undergo a digital transformation, you need to understand the purpose and function of rpa tools in direct comparison to manual alternatives and AI.
 We will then explain how digital transformation is facilitated through rpa over other methods.

 One of the ways that businesses stay competitive is by constantly growing and evolving.
 That’s why as industries change, jobs change, and digital transformation becomes standard practice.
 How this is implemented, however, is the difference between success and failure in most cases.